bmo00/neptunoplus-status/arcade/games-missing.md

-# netUNO+ FPGA report: Games missing
+# neptUNO+ FPGA report: Games missing

 **📄 Description:** This report provides an overview of the arcade cores games missing for the **neptUNO+** FPGA.